tonetheman/aoc2017/readme.md

 # tonys advent of code 2017
 -------------------------

+## Day 8
+This type of puzzle is easy for me.
+The main mistake I made was I did not know all the cases until I ran the puzzle input.
+The code I wrote has some duplication in it so that could be fixed.

+Part 2 was just a variation on part1 with a running max value.
+Also not a problem.

+Mainly learned more about switch/case in go.

 ## Day 7
 Part1 was not bad.
 Spent a lot of time parsing input.